Antioxidant vs. Oxidant: What’s the Difference?

 It’s a battle that has raged since the beginning of man: antioxidants vs oxidants.
 So, what’s the difference?
 And are these two competing microorganisms really foes, or are they in fact friends?
-In this article, we will look at the benefits of antioxidant water and the benefits of hydrogen rich water.
+In this article, we will look at the benefits of hydrogen-enriched water.

 Oxidants are the little fires that are produced when you are exposed to emotional or environmental stresses.
 Some emotional and environmental stresses includes: